itshendson/watched-list/README.md

 3. Trying to learn and get Passport Local to work.
 May have to use Passport JWT instead.

+4. Changed GitHub repo to private to prevent bots from cloning my repo automatically.

 ## Technologies
 - JavaScript
 - Node.js